25benjaminli/img_dataset_processor/README.md

 Notes:

-1. Right now, this only runs from jupyter notebooks.
-I'll probably add python scripts later
-2. This only supports **roboflow-formated datasets**, as roboflow is probably the most popular website for generating datasets.
+1. This only supports **roboflow-formated datasets**, as roboflow is probably the most popular website for generating datasets.
 I might add support for other formats later.

 Directions:
 1. Install dependencies - `pipenv install -r requirements.txt`.
 Make sure you are using pipenv.
 If you don't have pipenv, install it with `pip install pipenv`.
 Afterwards, run `pipenv shell` to enter the virtual environment.